kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 ## Loading an Image Into Your Cluster

 Docker images can be loaded into your cluster nodes with:

-`kind load docker-image my-custom-image`
+`kind load docker-image my-custom-image-0 my-custom-image-1`

-> **NOTE**: If using a named cluster you will need to specify the name of the cluster you wish to load the image into:
+**Note**: If using a named cluster you will need to specify the name of the cluster you wish to load the images into:
-`kind load docker-image my-custom-image --name kind-2`
+`kind load docker-image my-custom-image-0 my-custom-image-1 --name kind-2`

 Additionally, image archives can be loaded with:
 `kind load image-archive /my-image-archive.tar`